abbott567/blog/src/posts/my-adhd-and-me/content.md

 ---

 title: My ADHD and me
-permalink: '/blog/{{title|slugify}}/'
+date: 2022-01-09
+dateModified: 2022-01-09
+tags:
+  - mental-health
 meta:
   description: >-
     Living with ADHD.
 How it affects me and how I got a diagnosis.
+eleventyComputed:
+  permalink: '/blog/{{title|slugify}}/'
+  imgPath: '/posts/{{title|slugify}}/images'
+  meta:
     image:
+      name: 'share-image'
+      extension: 'jpg'
-    href: /images/share-image-1.jpg
+      href: '{{imgPath}}/{{name}}.{{extension}}'
-    alt: Craig Abbott talking at a conference.
-date: 2022-01-09
-dateModified: 2022-01-09
-tags:
-  - mental-health
+      alt: "A cartoon of teenage boy sitting on a wooden floor.
+He has brown shaggy hair and is wearing a white t-shirt and blue jeans.
+He looks directly at the camera wearing headphones and holding a smartphone.
+Behind him is an explosion of consciousness and trash littering everything else in the frame."
   excerpt: |
     "Attention Deficit Hyperactivity Disorder."
 I was 35 when the Psychiatrist confirmed it.

     I felt conflicted.
 I'd spent years in counselling trying to figure out the inside of my own head.
 I thought I had a pretty good understanding of who I was.
 Now, I doubted if I knew myself at all.

     I knew I had quirks.
 Looking at them now, some of them are textbook ADHD traits.
 But I also struggle a lot with Impostor Syndrome, Anxiety and Depression.
 This obviously made my ADHD difficult to diagnose because a lot of the traits can also be attributed to these comorbid conditions.

     Because of this, ADHD was not something I'd ever really considered.
 It was actually my partner, Eliza, who first suggested that's what it could be.

     I guess, like most of society, I had a preconceived idea of what ADHD looked like; and it wasn't particularly positive.
 ---

 # {{title}}